servizioaggiornato/ANDROID-RAT-PROTECTION/README.md

 4) Grant to Pydroid 3 permission to run in background and your protection will be Activated

-5) Create a New Code, paste the code.
+5) Run Pydroid 3 and paste the code in NEW.

-6) Click start the code and run the app in background for stay protected.
+6) Click Yellow Button for start the code and run the app in background for stay protected.

 ___________________________________________________________________________________________